 In addition to income tax and sales tax, United States residents also pay property taxes.
 Property tax is a real estate ad-valorem tax levied by the jurisdiction in which the property is located and paid for by the property owner.
-Property taxes are recalculated annually and determined by multiplying the property tax rate by the current market value of the property.
+Property taxes are recalculated annually and determined by multiplying the property tax rate by the property's current market value.

 Unfortunately, every state has property taxes; however, some states have very low property tax rates.
-In these states, there may be higher costs elsewhere, such as high sales taxes, in order to make up for the costs.
+There may be higher costs elsewhere in these states, such as high sales taxes, to make up for the costs.

 There are 26 states with property tax rates below 1.00%.
-Hawaii has the lowest property tax rate among states of 0.27%; however, due to high median home costs in Hawaii, residents can still expect to pay high taxes.
-Alabama has the second-lowest property tax rate with 0.42%, coupled with some of the lowest home prices in the country.
-Louisiana follows with the third-lowest rate at 0.52%.
+Hawaii has the lowest property tax rate among states of 0.27%; however, residents can still expect to pay high taxes due to high median home costs in Hawaii.
+Alabama has the second-lowest property tax rate with 0.42%, coupled with some of the country's lowest home prices.
+Colorado and Louisiana follow with the third-lowest rate at 0.53%.